josefs/meta-paper/paper.md

 [@keller2010regular].
 It has proven to be a very nice library to work with and reimplement, during the course of implementing meta-repa.
-Repa has in many way been ideal to use as a vehicle to compare our embedded langauge approach to regular Haskell programming.
+Repa has in many way been ideal to use as a vehicle to compare our embedded language approach to regular Haskell programming.

 Henning Thielemann has developed a family of libraries for audio processing, called "synthesizer" [@synthesizer].
 One particular member